 - Subaward Worksheet

-- Use to capture the budget of an outside institution that the UW is subcontracting some portion of a project’s work to.
+- Use to capture the budget of an outside institution to which the UW is subcontracting some portion of a project’s work.

 - Values from this worksheet roll up to the Budget Summary under the (03) Other Contractual Services object code.
 Subawards support custom external F&A rates and external benefit rates.